appelmar/scidb4geo/README.md

 # scidb4geo
 A SciDB Plugin for Managing Spatial and Temporal Reference Information of Arrays

+**NOTE: THIS VERSION IS DEPRECATED AND WILL NOT BE UPDATED BY NEW FUNCTIONALITY**

 ## Description
 This is a preliminary version of a plugin for managing spatial and temporal reference information of SciDB arrays.
 It defines a couple of UDOs and adds actual reference information to the system catalog.
 It can be used within AFL or AQL.